zhewei-sun/CatGO/README.md

 Summarizes the results computed in *categorizer.compute_results*.

-- *models* - A list of kernels where results needs to be summarized.
+- *models* - A list of kernels where results need to be summarized.
 All kernels specified here should be optimized beforehand using *categorizer.run_categorization* and have results computed using *categorizer.compute_results*.

 - *prior* - The prior to use for all categorization models.